'Suspended' status explained

 My Progress Status is Suspended.
 What does this mean?

 Answer ID 40 | Last updated on 04/08/2022 10.07 AM

 If your progress status shows as ‘Suspended’ in studentConnect, it means you have not made satisfactory progress in your course, and your enrolment has been suspended.

-You will not be able to re-enrol in your course for a period of 12 months.
+You will not be able to re-enrol in your course in the next semester or trimester.
 You will receive an email from the University explaining your progress status, and the things you should do next.

 Things to do next

-- Make an appointment with your Faculty Adviser, who will help you figure out a plan for when you recommence your course
+- Make an appointment with your Student Advising Office, they will help you figure out a plan for when you recommence your course.

 NOTE: This does not apply to Higher Degree by Research students.
 If you are a HDR student please contact the Graduate Research School for clarification on your course status.